satya117/Chat_bot/README.md

 # Chat_bot
-Attend Tech Learn workshop and learnt how to built Swiggy-chat-bot  using python (TensorFlow) .
+Attended Tech Learn workshop and learnt how to built Swiggy-chat-bot  using python (TensorFlow) .